Morrisons relaxed on rivals' price campaigns

-LONDON Wm Morrison Supermarkets (MRW.L) is responding to the price-cutting campaigns of rivals but does not expect that to damage its profitability, its chief executive said on Tuesday.
+LONDON Oct 11 Britain's Wm Morrison Supermarkets is responding to the price-cutting campaigns of rivals but does not expect that to damage its profitability, its chief executive said on Tuesday.

 "We are reacting, but the truth is, it's more than just price.
 You can't win on price alone.
 It's value, which is price and quality," Dalton Philips told reporters on the sidelines of a grocery conference.